kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ### Remove deployment to a Kubernetes cluster

-The deployent of kcp and KubeStellar as a Kubernetes workload is done by making a "release" (this is a [technical term in Helm](https://helm.sh/docs/intro/cheatsheet/#basic-interpretationscontext) whose meaning might surprise you) of a Helm chart.
+The deployment of kcp and KubeStellar as a Kubernetes workload is done by making a "release" (this is a [technical term in Helm](https://helm.sh/docs/intro/cheatsheet/#basic-interpretationscontext) whose meaning might surprise you) of a Helm chart.
 This release is